YOUR BASKET

 • Extra Dry: Extra Dry wines retain some dryness but are on the sweeter side.
 Prosecco is the most common example.

-• Extra Brut: Extra Brut wines have little-to-no sugar content, making them the driest style of sparkling wine.
+• Extra Brut: Extra Brut wines have little to no sugar content, making them the driest style of sparkling wine.

-2) Grape Variety
+2. Grape Variety

 The sweetness or dryness of a sparkling wine depends on the production process and the grape variety.
 Learning more about grape varieties can unlock different ways of choosing the right sparkling wine for you.